Galvis, Bichette lead Blue Jays over Royals 4... | Taiwan News

 KANSAS CITY, Mo.
-(AP) — Freddy Galvis and rookie Bo Bichette hit solo home runs to lead the Toronto Blue Jays over the Kansas City Royals 4-1 Wednesday for a three-game sweep.
+(AP) — Bo Bichette's first career homer helped lead the Toronto Blue Jays to a three-game sweep of the Kansas City Royals.

-Bichette hit his first career homer to open the eighth inning against Royals starter Jakob Junis, a drive to left field.
-Galvis cleared the center field wall with his 16th to open the seventh.
+Bichette's big moment came at the start of the eighth inning against Royals starter Jakob Junis, when his drive cleared the left-center field wall in the 4-1 win on Wednesday.
+Freddy Galvis also hit a crucial solo shot to center in the seventh that was his 16th homer of the season.

 Cavan Biggio followed Bichette's homer with a double, ending Junis' outing.
 Reliever Kevin McCarthy surrendered a run-scoring double to Teoscar Hernández.